Reece-Kelly/CP3402-Learning-Journals/week8.md

 # Results

 Without taking notes - 16/20 (80%) questions answered correctly
-With taking notes    - X/20 questions answered correctly
+With taking notes    - 19/20 (95%) questions answered correctly

-After trying both methods, I found that...
+From these results it can be seen I achieved a 15% better mark when I took notes while learning compared to when I wasn't.

 ## Estimated Hours